 How much to expect from the insurance company

 Once a claims adjuster creates an estimate for each claim category, the insurance company subtracts your policy deductible from the amount you receive.
-Many homeowners insurance policies also cover living expenses such as hotels if your home is uninhabitable while the damage is repaired.
+Many homeowners insurance policies also cover some living expenses, such as hotels, up to certain limits if your home is uninhabitable while the damage is repaired.

 How to prevent tree damage

 It is your responsibility as a homeowner to maintain your trees properly.
-Damage caused by dead or rotting trees may not be covered by homeowners insurance.
+Damage caused by dead or rotting trees is not likely to be covered by homeowners insurance, and if a tree owned by you causes damage to someone else’s property or person, you might get sued.
 Here are a few things you can do to prevent trees from causing damage to structures and property:

-- Be on the lookout for dead trees, which can be identified by a year-round lack of leaves or hollow trunks.
+- Check for signs your trees are dead or dying (not on Healthline) by observing a year-round lack of leaves or hollow trunks.

-- Pay extra attention to trees that overhang your roof, driveway or power lines.
+- Pay extra attention to trees that hang over your roof, driveway or power lines.